Reservation Dogs

+Reservation Dogs is an American comedy drama television series created by Sterlin Harjo and Taika Waititi for FX Productions.
+It follows the lives of Indigenous teenagers living in rural Oklahoma, as they navigate adolescence while balancing their heritage with their desire to escape the confines of life on the reservation.
+It was renewed for a second season in 2021 and a third and final season in 2022, which premiered on August 2, 2023.
+The series concluded on September 27, 2023.

-Reservation Dogs is an Indigenous American television series created by Sterlin Harjo and Taika Waititi for FX Productions.
-It is the first series to feature all Indigenous writers and directors, along with an almost entirely Indigenous North American cast and production team.
-It is also the first series to be filmed entirely in Oklahoma.
+It is the first American series to feature all Indigenous writers and directors, along with an almost entirely Indigenous North American cast and crew.
+The initial season was filmed entirely in Oklahoma, marking a historic first for a scripted series.
 The series premiered on Hulu under FX on Hulu branding on August 9, 2021 (International Day of the World's Indigenous Peoples).
-It was renewed for a second season in 2021 and a third season in 2022.

-Reservation Dogs has received widespread critical acclaim and numerous accolades, including a Peabody Award, two Independent Spirit Awards, and nominations for the Critics' Choice Television Awards and Golden Globes, and was named one of the best series of 2021 and 2022 by many critics.
-In addition, the American Film Institute named it one of the ten best television programs of 2021 and 2022.
+Reservation Dogs received widespread critical acclaim and numerous accolades, including two Peabody Awards and two Independent Spirit Awards.
+It was nominated for five Primetime Emmy Awards (including Outstanding Comedy Series and Outstanding Lead Actor in a Comedy Series for D'Pharaoh Woon-A-Tai), one Golden Globe, six Television Critics Association Awards, and nine Critics' Choice Television Awards.
+Additionally, it was consecutively listed as one of the ten best television programs by the American Film Institute in 2021, 2022, and 2023.

 Premise

-The series follows the lives of four Indigenous teenagers in rural Oklahoma, as they spend their days committing crime and fighting it.
-After the death of their friend Daniel one year prior to the events of the series, the gang wrestles with a desire to move to California, the way Daniel dreamed of doing.
-But first they need to tie up loose ends in their lives and community and make preparations to leave.
+The series follows the lives of four Indigenous teenagers (the Rez Dogs) in rural Oklahoma, in a small town in the Muscogee Nation, where they spend their days "committing crime and fighting it."
+Their friend Daniel, who dreamed of moving to California, died one year before the events of the show.
+As the Rez Dogs grapple with his death, they contemplate whether to make the trip to California themselves.
+They each need to address unresolved issues in their lives and community and make plans to leave.

-In Season 2, the Rez Dogs are still experiencing grief over the loss of their friend, now compounded by the foursome being broken apart and scattered, and missing each other.
-The "California dream" does not turn out the way they expected, resulting in more feelings of disappointment and abandonment.
-While they cope using humor, they also face increasingly more adult challenges.
+In Season 2, the Rez Dogs are still experiencing grief over Daniel's death and have lost some of their connection to each other.
+The "California dream" does not turn out as they expected, resulting in more feelings of disappointment and abandonment.
+They cope using humor but also increasingly face adult challenges.
 Financial and family responsibilities arise as they continue to try to figure out their lives.

+Season 3 explores the history of the elders in the community and how the events and choices of their youth led to their present day lives.
+Parallels are drawn between the Rez Dogs and the younger selves of the aunts, uncles and grandparents.